 Pregnancy massage is safe for most pregnant women.
 However, as a precaution, you should tell your doctor about your intention to get a massage if you:

 These conditions don’t automatically exclude you from being able to have a pregnancy massage—massage can help maintain muscle tone, circulation, and decrease bed bound discomfort.
 But if you have any high risk conditions, it’s important that your physician be aware of any complimentary health treatments you’re receiving.

 While pregnancy massage is safe, it is important that your massage therapist have the proper training in it.
 Most massage schools only touch on pregnancy massage.
 Therapists who wish to specialize in it get advanced training from industry experts.
 If you are unsure whether your therapist has specialized training in pregnancy massage, ask.
-In order to practice pregnancy massage at Rejuvenations Massage Therapy, our therapists take an American Pregnancy Massage Association qualified training course, and all are members of the APMA.
+In order to practice pregnancy massage at Rejuvenations Massage Therapy, our therapists take an advanced training course.

 On your first visit, you’ll complete a questionnaire and talk with the therapist about your pregnancy and your needs.
 If you’ve had massage before, then you know how great it feels.
 But pregnancy massage is a little different.
 For example, the positioning during the massage is critical to the safety and well-being of both you and your baby.
 Your therapist will also have to adapt their strokes to accommodate this side lying position.

 Some massage therapists use special pregnancy cushions, but at Rejuvenations, we prefer to use pillows to provide stability.
 The best position for a pregnant woman during massage is lying on the side—this provides the most stability for the baby and is comfortable for you.
 You’ll always be covered with a sheet and blanket for your modesty.
 Pregnancy massage can be performed with as much or as little clothing on as you are comfortable with.
 The therapist will adapt their technique to accommodate your needs.